Dias: Dynamic Rewriting of Pandas Code

 We show an example of rewriting a \texttt{pandas} \code{apply()} function with \code{numpy}'s \code{np.select()} in Figure~\ref{fig:apply_vectorized} \cite{pygotham_apply_vectorized}.
 Both versions output a certain value per row based on some conditions.
 The second one gives many-fold speedups, 36$\times$ in our evaluation and up to 380$\times$ in other situations \cite{pygotham_apply_vectorized}, mainly due to the use of vectorized execution.

-To do this rewrite, \system{} checks that the function \code{foo} contains only an \code{if-else} chain and the conditions are such that we can translate them to equivalent that apply to whole columns (for example, we cannot translate \code{if bar()} for some random function \code{bar}).
+To do this rewrite, \system{} checks that the function \code{foo} contains only an \code{if-else} chain and the conditions are such that we can translate them to equivalent that apply to whole columns (for example, we cannot translate \code{if bar()} in some random function \code{bar}).
 Also, the return values should be such that can be converted to numpy arrays.
 The constant \code{'X'} is such a value but if it were \code{bar(row['A'])}, we would not, in general, be able to translate it.

 Verifying these conditions is not the only tricky part; producing the rewritten version can be challenging too.
 For example, the original uses Python's \emph{logical-AND} (i.e., \code{and}) to compare elements, but we need to use Python's \emph{bitwise-AND} (i.e., \code{\&}) when translating to \code{pandas} and the parentheses around the two sides are required.
 Similarly, a condition like \code{a in ls} needs to be translated to a call to the \code{pandas} \code{isin()} function.
 These are subtleties of rewriting that can be easily missed if we carry it out manually.
-Besides leading to bugs, they require extensive knowledge of the \code{pandas} API.
+Besides leading to bugs, they require extensive knowledge of \code{pandas}.

 As explained in Section~\ref{sub-sec:rewriter}, these checks, and the rewriting, cannot be performed a priori because the code of \code{foo} might not be available yet at the start of the cell.
-Thus, the rewriter employs sliced execution to perform these actions on demand.
+Thus, the rewriter employs on-demand dynamic checking.

 Finally, if the user changes \code{foo} such that it does not abide to the above conditions, the rewriter cannot perform the rewrite.
 At the same time, however, the original code remains intact.
 Thus, the code will never be slower than the original.
-Moreover, had the user performed the rewrite by hand, they would have to convert it back to the \code{apply()} version, but this effort disappears with the rewriter.
+Moreover, had the user performed the rewrite by hand, they would have to convert it back to the \code{apply()} version, an effort disappears with the rewriter.